 Back to Chris Kresser…

 Turns out, I may not have to worry much about this.
 In Why Your Blood Sugar Isn’t Normal, Chris gives me an excuse to be less concerned.
-He reports that it’s not uncommon for people on restricted carbohydrate diets (like me) to have high fasting glucose serum numbers.
+He reports that it’s not uncommon for people on restricted carbohydrate diets (something I’m experimenting with, not recommending) to have high fasting glucose serum numbers.

 Chris says very low-carb diets will produce elevated fasting blood glucose levels…